medwf/containerization-journey/cheatsheets/dockerfile-cheatsheet.md

 3. **Always specify tags** (avoid `latest`).
 4. **Prefer `COPY` over `ADD`** (unless extracting tars/URLs).
 5. **Set `WORKDIR` early** and use absolute paths.

-Would you like me to add specific examples for a particular language (e.g., Python, Node.js, Go) or use case?